kurapica/PLoop/README.md

-			_GetMethodAttribute　-　Return the attributes of the given type for the class|interface's method _GetPropertyAttribute　-　Return the attributes of the given type for the class|interface's property _GetStructAttribute　-　Return the attributes of the given type for the struct
+			_GetMethodAttribute　-　Return the attributes of the given type for the class|interface's method _GetPropertyAttribute　-　Return the attributes of the given type for the class|interface's property _GetStructAttribute　-　Return the attributes of the given type for the struct _GetFieldAttribute　-　Return the attributes of the given type for the struct's field

 			_IsClassAttributeDefined　-　Check whether the target contains such type attribute _IsConstructorAttributeDefined　-　Check whether the target contains such type attribute